jareddingman/semesterproject-dashboard/README.md

 2. Manually go into the "Actions" tab and run the job

-3. On the first of everymonth
+3. On the first of every month